Learning to write is a process that starts long before a child can hold a pencil and write letters.

 When the finger muscles become strengthened, children learn how to hold a pencil correctly, with a tripod grip.
 This is not easy for young children and they take time to develop this grip by holding crayons, chalk, pencils, etc.

-The younger they are, the thicker the utensil must be (e.g. jumbo chalk).
+Younger kids will find it easier to hold thicker utensils like jumbo chalk or crayons.
 As they develop their grip and finger control, they can hold thinner crayons and pencils.

 Gross Motor Control

 Gross motor control means children are able to move and control their bodies.
 In order to sit and write at a desk, they must have strong core muscles, good posture and not tire easily.

 As children grow, the natural way of developing is usually large to small.